apartamento 710

 How to do a creative reset

-Entire your ecosystem to prepare for a new year of creation
+And audit your entire ecosystem to prepare for a new year of creation

 Welcome to another issue of apartamento 710, a newsletter about living a creative life.
 If you are new here, I invite you to explore my interview series, Sobremesa, my section Reference Library, or a fan’s favorite: My rules for making.